How to Make Cold Foam for Coffee

 What You Need for This Recipe

-At Twiga Coffee, we don’t only source for you organically grown coffees from the warm heart of Africa and Central America, we also go that extra mile to search for recipes which will help you enjoy, savor, and enhance the taste of our premium range of coffees.
+At Twiga Coffee, we source organically grown coffees from Africa and Central America.
+We also go that extra mile to search for recipes which will help you enjoy, savor, and enhance the taste of our premium range of coffees.

-Today, we would like to share with you, our valued customers, five simple but closely guarded secret ways to make cold foam for coffee aimed at your taste buds’ delight.
-Without a doubt, once you know how to make cold foam, we are certain you will never be able to enjoy a refreshing cup/glass of cold/iced coffee without cold foam.
+Today, we would like to share with you, five simple ways to make cold foam for your coffee beverages.
+Once you know how to make cold foam, we are certain you will savor this refreshing addition to your favorite coffee concoction.

 Equipment, depending on your preferred method